 Audit Group’s approach to risk assessment

 At Audit Group, this isn’t a box-ticking exercise.
-We use the ISA 315 framework as it’s intended – to build a genuine understanding of the entity and its environment, assess the risk of material misstatement at every level, and design procedures that address the risk efficiently.
+We use the ISA 315 framework as it’s intended.
+The aim is to build a genuine understanding of the entity and its environment.
+From there, we assess the risk of material misstatement at every level, then design procedures that address the risk efficiently.

 We’re part of the Jack Ross group of chartered accountants (est. 1948), ICAEW-registered, and we’ve been carrying out UK auditing work for decades.
 Our audit methodologies reflect the practical realities of working with UK businesses – from companies just above the threshold of 10.2 million turnover to larger groups with complex structures.

 Our approach covers all five components of internal control, considers inherent risk factors against the spectrum, evaluates IT risks proportionately, and links directly to how we plan the engagement.
-We carry out a separate assessment of inherent risk and control risk for every significant account balance and class of transactions, and document everything clearly so our audit work stands up to scrutiny.
+We assess inherent risk and control risk separately for every significant account balance and class of transactions.
+The documentation is detailed and clear, so our audit work stands up to scrutiny from the FRC, peer reviewers, and successor auditors alike.

 If you’re looking for auditors who take this seriously and deliver an efficient, focused engagement, talk to us about your statutory audit.